BlueVirtualNerds/G0rKing/SECURITY.md

 ## Reach Out

-To all the cool folks out there we would want to collab with you to make this project grow in scope and capacity.
+To all the cool folks out there....we would want to collab with you to make this project grow in scope and capacity.
 Please let us know what you liked and what you didn't!!!

 ## Reporting a Vulnerability